nyantoasty/nyantoasty.github.io/INSTRUCTIONS.md

 ## Project Overview

 This is a comprehensive knitting/crochet pattern management system with AI-powered pattern generation, interactive pattern viewing, and enhanced progress tracking.
-The system transforms traditional patterns into fully enumerated, step-by-step instructions with rich metadata and sharing capabilities.
+The system transforms traditional patterns into fully enumerated, step-by-step instructions with rich metadata, semantic token highlighting, and sharing capabilities.

 ## Core Philosophy